 You may be prone to developing this painful condition if the mechanics of your feet aren’t ideal, such as flat feet or excessively high arches, or if you have poor alignment in your feet that causes you to walk on the inner or outer edges of your feet.
 Overweight individuals may be more likely to develop plantar fasciitis and it can occur from spending hours on the feet in shoes that offer little or no support.

-Treatment options for plantar fasciitis include an effective stretching regimen, icing, footwear modifications, anti-inflammatory medications and weight reduction to lessen the impact on the feet.
+Treatment options for plantar fasciitis include arch supports, an effective stretching regimen, icing, footwear modifications, anti-inflammatory medications and weight reduction to lessen the impact on the feet.
 Custom orthotic devices are extremely effective in the treatment of heel pain.
 Ultrasound and hydrotherapy are available in the office.
-Dr. Foucher also offers the latest minimally invasive surgical and non-surgical treatments including shockwave therapy.
+Dr. Foucher also offers the latest minimally invasive surgical and non-surgical treatments including endoscopic surgery and laser therapy.